mschnaars/mschnaars.github.io/pages/avalon6/avalon6_uploading_content_with_batch_ingest.md

 ## Uploading an Ingest Package to the Dropbox

 1. Connect to the appropriate collection sub-directory; please see [Uploading Content to an Avalon Dropbox](avalon6_uploading_content_to_an_avalon_dropbox) for help with this process.
-2. Upload the Manifest File and all Content Files into the sub-directoy
+2. Upload the Manifest File and all Content Files into the sub-directory.

-3. Once the spreadsheet passes validation, an email notification will be sent to the user stating that the spreadsheet has been accepted.
+Once the spreadsheet passes validation, the users receives an email notification stating that the spreadsheet has been accepted.
-4. After all items listed on the Manifest File have been successfully ingested, an email notification will be sent to the user regarding completion of the Batch Ingest.

 {% include image.html file="doc_images/batch_queued.png" alt="Example message after spreadsheet has been accepted" max-width="850" %}

+After all items listed on the Manifest File have been successfully ingested, the users receives an email notification  regarding completion of the Batch Ingest.

 {% include image.html file="doc_images/batch_ingest_success.png" alt="Example message after successful batch ingest" max-width="850"%}